VuHuy-cse-9/prompt-gruardrail-ml-system/README.md

 ---

 ## 🔄 5.
-Setup CI/CD
+Setup CI

-Automate build, test, and deployment processes with Jenkins integrated into your GKE cluster.
+Automate build, test, and update Helm chart with Jenkins.

 ### a.
 Install Jenkins